seanox/aspect-js/manual/en/test.md

 The test cases are implemented with assertions.
 The Test API provides elementary assertions, you can implement more.
 The function is simple.
-If an assertion was not `true`, an error is thrown.
+If an assertion was not `true`, an error is thrown, optionally with an individual error message.

+__The methods use different signatures, which are described in the examples below.__

 ### assertTrue

 Asserts that a value is `true`.
-If the assertion is false, an error with optional message is thrown.
-The method has different signatures.

 ```javascript
 Test.activate();